-Fondue, Raclette and Tartiflette!
+Fondue, Raclette, and Tartiflette!

 La Fondue Savoyarde is a fun cheesy dish made melted cheese: Swiss, Emmental, Gruyère or Beaufort with a dash of Kirsch!
-Fondue comes the French verb to melt “fondre”.
-Make sure your guests get a different color pick and beware the fun starts when he or she drops the morsels…Make up your own rules!
-Also make sure you rub your fondue pot with the garlic clove to give it full flavor and to melt your cheese cubes little by little, use some French bread and sip a nice white wine
+Fondue comes the French verb to melt “fondre“.
+To start you’ll need a Fondue Pot with picks.
+Make sure you rub your fondue pot with the garlic clove to give it a full flavor before you slowly melt your cheese cubes little by little.
+You’ll need equal parts of 3 variety of swiss cheeses: Emmental, Gruyere, and some other swiss cheese such as Comté as well as French bread cut in cubes and a nice white wine

 My next favorite dish is La Raclette from Switzerland and France.
-Raclette is raw cow’s milk cheese with an uncooked pressed pâte.
-The original raclette is best directly served from the wheel of cheese that melts and drips onto your potatoes, ham, deli meats or viande des Grisons etc… but you can also use the cute little raclette sets .Raclette comes from the French verb “racler” which means to scrape.
+French Raclette is raw cow’s milk cheese with an uncooked pressed pâte.
+The original raclette is best directly served from the wheel of cheese that melts and drips from the Raclette grill melter onto your potatoes, ham, deli meats or viande des Grisons, etc… but you can also use the cute little Raclette set for 8 guests, raclette sets .Raclette comes from the French verb “racler” which means to scrape.
 Each guest gets his own little pan to create their own dish by combining ingredients and raclette cheese!

 With all these cheese dishes, use a chilled light dry white wine.
-Enjoy and Bon Appétit!